Mary Zicafoose: Teaching and writing

 Zicafoose speaks and teaches extensively, at venues including the de Young Museum, the Penland School of Craft, and the Arrowmont School of Arts and Crafts, as well as at conferences and workshops.
 She is described as a "generous teacher" who encourages her students to "trust the process".

 She was invited to present on "Weft Face Ikat Applications in Wool & Silk for Contemporary Tapestry" at the 9th International Shibori Symposium at China's National Silk Museum in 2014.

-Zicafoose is the author of Ikat: The Essential Handbook to Weaving Resist-Dyed Cloth (2020).
-In this beautifully illustrated book she provides both technical and cultural knowledge.
-She gives important and detailed instruction in techniques for warp, weft, and double ikat.
-She describes the tools that she uses, demonstrates thread binding, and discusses dye processes.
-Projects are organized clearly and sequentially to build upon each other.
-This technical approach is complemented by specialist essays that establish the cultural context of ikat fabric as it is made in Guatemala, Indonesia, India, Mexico and Uzbekistan.
+Zicafoose is the author of Ikat: The Essential Handbook to Weaving Resist-Dyed Cloth (2020), in which she both technical and cultural knowledge.
+The illustrated book provides detailed instruction in techniques and appropriate tools for warp, weft, and double ikat.
+The projects are organized to sequentially to build upon each other, with technical instructions interspersed with essays on the cultural context of ikat fabric as it is made in Guatemala, Indonesia, India, Mexico and Uzbekistan.